 About the 2017 recall: If you go searching, you may find old news about a Winkel “Color Burst” version (stock #206880) being recalled in 2017.
 That was a different SKU with a blue-and-white center cube, sold only between 2015 and 2016.
 The classic Winkel I’m recommending here (stock #200940, the one with the colored cube) was never affected and continues to meet CPSC, ASTM, EN71, and Health Canada safety standards.
 I always check things like this before recommending.
 It matters.

-Best for: Babies from newborn to about 12 months.
-Especially good for early teethers (4–6 months) who are just learning to grasp things.
+Best for: Babies from newborn to about 7 months.
+Especially good for early teethers (4–6 months) who are just learning to grasp things and benefit from the added sensory feedback of the rattle.

 Check Price on Amazon →